 All references to "dollars", "\$" or "US\$" are to United States dollars and all references to "CAD\$" are to Canadian dollars.
-United States dollar equivalents of Canadian dollar figures are based on the noon exchange rate as reported by the Bank of Canada on the applicable date.
-All references to "common shares" refer to the common shares in our capital stock.
+United States dollar equivalents of Canadian dollar figures are based on the exchange rate as reported by the Bank of Canada on the applicable date.